nesterovsky-bros/vector-database/README.md

 3.1.
 Split whole vector space in two parts.
   There are multiple ways to do this but we selected one of the simplest and awailable in the SQL.
-  For each dimension we calculated a mean `avg()` and standard deviation `stdev()`.
+  For each dimension we calculate a mean `avg()` and standard deviation `stdev()`.
   For the split we select a dimension with highest standard deviation, and split in the mean point.
   This gives us two subsets of vectors of similar cardinality.

 3.2.
-Repeat step 3.1 for each subset until it contains exactly one vector.
+Repeat step 3.1 for each subset, unless it contains exactly one vector.

 The height of the tree is proportional to `Log2(N)`, where `N` is number of vectors in the set.
 Estimation gives that for a set of `N` vectors the number of operations required to build such binary index is proportional to `N*Log2(N)`.